-Jerry Johnston Interviews David Fitzgerald on the Historical Evidence for Jesus Christ24 August 2016
+Jerry Johnston Interviews David Fitzgerald on the Historical Evidence for Jesus Christ

 Is the evidence for Jesus fabricated by well-meaning Christians?
 While filming at the American Atheist Convention in Memphis, Tennessee, I interviewed David Fitzgerald.
 Fitzgerald is a frequent speaker at atheist gatherings and author of Nailed: Ten Christian Myths That Show Jesus Never Existed At All.
 I asked David why some atheists work so hard to show that Jesus did not exist.
 He told me,